navariltd/nl-attendance-timesheet/README.md

 Each employee should have an Attendance ID mapped to the biometric/RFID devices' user IDs.
 Devices send check-in/out logs to the Employee Checkin doctype.

-There's a need for Checkin/Checkout logs, mostly fetched from a biometric system (e.g. https://github.com/navariltd/navari-frappehr-biostar) created under [employee checkin](https://frappehr.com/docs/v14/en/employee_checkin), after every hour.
+There's a need for Checkin/Checkout logs, mostly fetched from a biometric system (e.g. https://github.com/navariltd/navari-frappehr-biostar) created under [employee checkin](https://frappehr.com/docs/v14/en/employee_checkin), every day.

 ### Attendance